 Anna (newcomer Elle Lorraine) is a mousy, yet determined woman trying to work her way up the corporate ladder.
 Her natural hair is considered “nappy” and unattractive, and is deemed the source of her misfortune.
-Her love life is in shambles, she doesn’t make enough to pay the rent, she is pushed, shoved and ignored by society.
-Anna is constantly told the only way to stand out is to get a straight weave, which in 1989 where the film takes place, weave was becoming highly popular among Black women.
-Once she gives in to societal pressure, she decides getting a weave will change her life, and it does, just not the way she thinks it will.
+Her love life is in shambles, she doesn’t make enough to pay the rent, and she is pushed, shoved and ignored by society.
+Anna is constantly told the only way to stand out is to get a straight weave–which in 1989 where the film takes place–weave was becoming highly popular among Black women.
+Once she gives in to societal pressure, she decides getting a weave will change her life, and it does, just not for the better.

 Anna has qualms about her hair.
 As a child she was scared by a perm gone wrong.
-The experience of getting the weave is just as torturous, and provides one of the most unsettling, disturbing scenes I’ve seen in a horror film in a long time.
+The experience of getting the weave is just as torturous, and provides one of the most unsettling, disturbing scenes I’ve seen in a horror film.
 When her hair is done, she feels beautiful, confident, is noticed more by men and women, but the pain from the ordeal lingers.
-As she wears the style longer, she notices the hair has a life of its own, it refuses to be cut or styled, and is a danger to society.
+As she wears the style longer, she notices the hair has a life of its own, it refuses to be cut or styled, and legit kills people.
 Does Anna give in and let the hair control her, or will she fight against convention of straightness to save her soul?

 Actress Elle Lorraine may be a new, but is a natural talent.
 Her cutesy demeanor gives way to rage and aggression seamlessly.
 There is nothing awkward about her performance, and her character arc experiences a clear change that she displays so well.
 She will be one to watch in 2020.

 Bad Hair has its heart in the right place and Simien should be applauded for bringing the struggles of Black hair to a wider audience.
-This film will hopefully get others talking, listening, asking questions, and figuring out solutions on how to erase the stigma around Black hair, but the story only exist to introduce the struggle, not expand upon it.
+This film will hopefully get others talking, listening, asking questions, and figuring out solutions on how to erase the stigma around Black hair.
+However, the story only exists to introduce the struggle, not expand upon it.
 These experiences are so deeply personal to Black women of this generation, blood, guts, and camp may not be the best way to express this story.